 By DEADLY CLEAR

-Congresswoman Holt, stood by herself unsupported by her colleagues and spoke against the One World concept as it was being thrust at full speed ahead to our 1976 Congress.
+Congresswoman Holt, stood by herself unsupported by her colleagues and spoke against the One World concept, now known as Globalism, as it was being thrust at full speed ahead to our 1976 Congress.
 Her speech below is so compelling that I felt it should be posted in light of the current, Fed and Wall Street banking scandal that has led to the foreclosures and loss of jobs in our once great nation.
-Congresswoman Holt, stood alone with no support and warned against this very issue over 35 years ago.
-She was the only member of Congress to speak up and not to participate in this new Interdependence.
+Congresswoman Holt, stood alone with no support and warned against this very issue over 40 years ago.
+She was the ONLY member of Congress then to speak up and not to participate in this new Interdependence.
 As OccupyWallStreet is being silenced by police and media – maybe it’s now time to review and reflect upon the thoughts of an earlier generation before greed entirely took over the world and take heed.

 Congressional Record (1/19/1976), p.
 240, “Extensions of Remarks, World Affairs Council”

 Hon.
 Marjorie S. Holt (MD), in the House of Representatives: Mr. Speaker, many of us recently received a letter from the World Affairs Council of Philadelphia, inviting members of Congress to participate in a ceremonial signing of “A Declaration of Interdependence” on January 30 in Congress Hall, adjacent to Independence Hall in Philadelphia.

 A number of Members of Congress have been invited to sign this document, lending their prestige to its theme, but I want the record to show my strong opposition to this declaration.